 We use $\mathbf{Z}^{0} = \left\{z_{k,l}\right\}_{\left|\mathcal{V}^{i,0}\right|\times \left|\mathcal{V}^{i,0}\right|}$ to represent the obfuscation matrix of $\mathcal{T}^{i}$ at precision level $0$ (the highest precision level).
 We call $\mathbf{Z}^{0}$ is \emph{feasible} if only if both $\epsilon$-Geo-Ind (general case is defined in Equ. (\ref{equ:Geo-Ind}))

 and probability unit measure

 are satisfied.
-We let $\mathcal{Q} = {v_1, ..., v_Q}$ denote a set of places of interests which in our problem setting are task assignment locations for e.g., passenger pickup.
-Given the target location $v_n \in \mathcal{Q}$, the actual location $v_k$ of a user, the obfuscated location $v_l$, the expected estimation error of moving distance caused by obfuscation matrix $\mathbf{Z}^{0}$ is obtained by $\mathbf{Z}^{0}$ is generated by following an optimization framework, of which the objective is to minimize $\Delta\left(\mathbf{Z}^{0}\right)$ with the constraints of both $\epsilon$-Geo-Ind (Equ. (\ref{equ:Geo-Ind1})) and probability unit measure (Equ. (\ref{equ:probabilityunit1})) satisfied.
-Once $\mathbf{Z}^{0}$ is generated, it will be delivered to users.
-At the user side, users are allowed to customize $\mathbf{Z}^{0}$ by pruning away unneeded locations (Section \ref{subsect:pruning}) and reducing the matrix to the desired granularity level (Section \ref{sect:precisionreduction}).
+We let $\mathcal{Q} = {v_1, ..., v_M}$ denote a set of places of interests which in our problem setting are locations where service is requested for for e.g., passenger pickup.
+Given the target location $v_q \in \mathcal{Q}$, the actual location $v_k$ of a user, the obfuscated location $v_l$, the expected estimation error of moving distance caused by obfuscation matrix $\mathbf{Z}^{0}$ is obtained by Given the probability distribution of target locations $\mathbb{P}\mathrm{r}\left(Q=v_q\right)$, then we can define the quality loss as the expected estimation error of moving distance as